-On this day, five years ago, a 34 inch tall cutie patootie with the softest blonde curls stepped foot into my home.
-For nearly 1,273 days she shared my love and home until she began to share my last name.
+On this day, five years ago, a 34-inch tall cutie patootie with the softest blonde curls stepped foot into my home.
+For nearly 1,273 days, she shared my love and home until she began to share my last name.
 I’ll never forget that day.
 Much like I will never forget the moment the judge announced her legally mine.
-But no matter the relocation of her address or the changing of her last name I have always known that she will have a special tie to her birth momma.
+But no matter the relocation of her address or the changing of her last name, I have always known that she will have a special tie to her birth momma.
 And that thought has always been okay with me.
-But even more so after a recent visit they had with one another.
+But even more so after a recent visit, they had with one another.

 It was Friday…Family Fun Night.
-A night at the end of the week when we do something fun and out of the ordinary as a family; such as curl up on the couch and watch a movie with our buckets of popcorn, go out to dinner, or play a game of her choice.
+A night at the end of the week when we do something fun and out of the ordinary as a family, such as curl up on the couch and watch a movie with our buckets of popcorn, go out to dinner, or play a game of her choice.
 But on this Friday night, our family fun looked different.
 As we loaded up in the van, just the three of us, we drove nearly 45 minutes to another town.
-On the way there I could feel my stomach get those anxious butterflies no one likes to feel flutter.
+On the way there, I could feel my stomach get those anxious butterflies that no one likes to feel a flutter.
 I also noticed my heart rate began to beat faster as I could sense my blood pressure also rise rapidly.
-And it’s because I knew that in a short amount of time I would be thrown into an awkward situation.
+And it’s because I knew that in a short amount of time, I would be thrown into an awkward situation.

-It had been six months since our daughter who was adopted through foster care had hugged and nestle her face in the neck of her biological grandma, whom she refers to as Nonnie.
-And it had been a year since the last time she gave her mom a tight squeeze.
+It had been six months since our daughter, who was adopted through foster care, had hugged and nestled her face in the neck of her biological grandma, whom she refers to as Nonnie.
+It had been a year since the last time she gave her mom a tight squeeze.
 But all of that would change the moment we would pull into the Arby’s parking lot.
-I didn’t know what to expect but I knew it would be okay.
-Because while foster care was hard, and an open adoption isn’t easy, when you have the mindset that the child is not yours, or even hers, but rather His, it makes it okay.
-And it somehow works.
+I didn’t know what to expect, but I knew it would be okay.
+Because while foster care was hard, and open adoption isn’t easy; when you have the mindset that the child is not yours, or even hers, but rather His, it makes it okay.

 Many people refer to me as a “hero” or “saint” for allowing this visit.
-I have been told that I have a “huge heart” and I am such a “selfless” person.
+I have been told that I have a “huge heart” and am such a “selfless” person.
 But the truth is I’m not the real MVP in this situation.
 It’s her mom.

-And not just because she performed the most selfless act of kindness when she admitted her inability to care for her daughter as she courageously signed on the dotted line to surrender her rights, but because she also walked five miles in 30-degree weather, wearing only a black leather coat, no gloves, no scarf, no ear muffs, just to see her that night.
+And not just because she performed the most selfless act of kindness when she admitted her inability to care for her daughter as she courageously signed on the dotted line to surrender her rights, but because she also walked five miles in 30-degree weather, wearing only a black leather coat, no gloves, no scarf, no ear muffs, to see her that night.

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
+I would love to connect with you, so if you liked this post, pass it on.
 Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

-If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!